-The single most impactful decision for cross-platform development happens before you write gameplay code: how you separate platform-dependent code from platform-independent code.
+The most important cross-platform decision comes before gameplay code starts to pile up: separate platform-dependent code from platform-independent code.

 Game Logic (pure, platform-independent)